bazelbuild/bazel/site/blog/_posts/2015-04-10-bash-completion.md

 1. [`scripts/bazel-complete-header.bash`](https://github.com/bazelbuild/bazel/blob/master/scripts/bazel-complete-template.bash)
   is the completion logic.
-2. `bazel info completion` dumps the list of commands of Bazel, their options and for commands and options that expect a value, a description of what is expected.
+2. `bazel help completion` dumps the list of commands of Bazel, their options and for commands and options that expect a value, a description of what is expected.
 This description is either: